loopbackio/loopback.io/pages/en/lb4/Defining-the-API-using-bottom-up-approach.md

 To review your complete API specification, run your application with the decorated controllers registered.
-Once it is running, visit `/swagger.json` endpoint to see your API specification.
+Once it is running, visit `/swagger.json` to access your spec in JSON format or `/swagger.yaml` for YAML. endpoint to see your API specification.
 Alternatively, the specification file can also be accessed in code through the `getApiSpec()` function from your `RestServer` instance.